 Bible Reading Plans

 - Generate your own Bible reading plan with Bible Reading Plan Generator.
 Choose your time frame, format, and the books of the Bible you want to read, then print it out.

 - Some Bibles are formatted to help you read the Bible in one year, along with supporting notes.
 For instance, the CSB Chronological Study Bible includes a reading plan with daily notes from Dr. George Guthrie.

 - The Bible in 52 Weeks for Men, along with the small group workbook, is a great resource for men.
 There's also a version of the Bible for women.

 - If you’re looking for a challenge, try reading the Bible in 90 days.

 - The Five Day Bible Reading Plan helps you to read the entire Bible or just the New Testament in one year.

 - In How to Eat Your Bible, Nate Pickowicz suggests a seven-year Bible reading plan that allows you to read each section repeatedly before moving on to the next one.

 - George Guthrie's book A Short Guide to Reading the Bible Better is an accessible handbook to help you better read God’s Word, whether you are new to the Bible or have been reading it faithfully for decades.
 Highly recommended.

-- We love the videos at Bible Project for understanding the books and themes of the Bible.
+- I love the videos at Bible Project for understanding the books and themes of the Bible.

 - She Reads Truth, He Reads Truth, and Kids Read Truth put out some really helpful material.
 I’m constantly impressed by their resources.